oh-lang/oh/wishlist.md

 and (2) child types are allowed to be passed by reference when the function asks for a parent type.

-Note that return types are never references, so one secondary difference between `fn(Int.): ++Int` and `fn(Int;): ++Int` is that a copy/temporary is required before calling the former and a copy is made for the return type in the latter.
+Return types are never inferred as references, so one secondary difference between `fn(Int.): ++Int` and `fn(Int;): ++Int` is that a copy/temporary is required before calling the former and a copy is made for the return type in the latter.
 The primary difference is that the latter will modify the passed-in variable in